Ezward/Esp32CameraRover2/docs/rover_control.md

 - reverse
 - stop
 - speed

+Here is a video that demonstrates [Turtle mode](https://youtu.be/yN2ya2mlBNU) control.

 Turtle Control is simple to understand and makes it easy to plan a route; it can also be implemented simply with UI buttons or a keyboard.
 The left-turn and right-turn commands are really 'spin' commands; the rotation is around the center of the robot, between the two wheels.
 If effect, it is like a 'turtle graphics' kind of control.
 So Turtle control mode allows the bot to go forward or backward in a straight line and to spin left or right.
 Smooth turns are not really possible, but must be broken up into short strait lines connected with small turns (like approximating a circle with a polygon).